 FIRST® Robotics Tech Challenge Scholarship

 Each year, student robotics teams from participating middle and high schools nationally and internationally assemble to design, build and compete in the annual FIRST® (For Inspiration and Recognition of Science and Technology) Tech Challenge.
 Students from the top three Rhode Island FIRST TECH Challenge Championship Winning Alliance teams become eligible for annual, renewable scholarships up to $10,000 at NEIT.
 Students must submit a copy of their team’s award that acknowledges the student’s participation.

 New England Tech has a long-standing relationship with CCRI and has welcomed hundreds of current and former CCRI students who have been interested in accelerating their career potential by completing their degrees at NEIT.
 CCRI students transferring to NEIT for any of our programs (except our Registered Nurse to Bachelor of Science in Nursing degree program) are eligible to receive a one-time $3,000 scholarship upon their start at New England Tech.

-CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/quarter, for a maximum of eight quarters.
+CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/term, for a maximum of eight terms.

 Scholarship Search Web Sites